 - Relevant: All American Indian nations and tribal communities are seeing a decrease in numbers of first language and native speakers.
 Traditionally, oral story sharing has been a primary method of teaching and learning language and culture.
 This initiative is critical in keeping each American Indian nations’ of Wisconsin languages and cultures for future generations.

 - Time-Scaled: This grant will provide the time needed by each nation to develop a stable foundation for effective and sustainable programming and evaluation.

 - Inclusive and Equitable: The YLTLR honors the sovereignty of each of Wisconsin American Indian nations and tribal communities while supporting all six language families represented.
 Programming and resources will be accessible to family and community members, and it will create spaces for conversation/dialogue and opportunities for children and families who are not members of individual nations and communities.

-Application materials can be downloaded or referenced at the following two links (either in Word or PDF):
+Application materials for the 2023 grants can be downloaded or referenced at the following hyperlink (PDF):